-Under the Crimes (sentence Administration) Act 2005 (the CSA Act), a Community Corrections Officer must report breaches of parole to the Board when they hold a belief held on reasonable grounds that there has been a breach of parole (section 143 CSA Act).
-The police may arrest a parolee without warrant if they believe on reasonable grounds that a parolee has breached their parole (section144 CSA Act).
-A Judge or Magistrate may issue a warrant for arrest of a parolee if there are reasonable grounds for suspecting that the offender has breached or will breach the offender’s parole.
+Under the Crimes (sentence Administration) Act 2005 (the CSA Act), a Community Corrections Officer must report breaches of parole to the Board on a belief held on reasonable grounds that there has been a breach of parole (section 143 of the CSA Act).
+The police may arrest a parolee without warrant if they believe on reasonable grounds that a parolee has breached their parole (section144 of the CSA Act).
+A Judge or Magistrate may issue a warrant for arrest of a parolee if there are reasonable grounds for suspecting that the offender has breached or will breach the parole order.

 At the hearing, the Board first considers the evidence about whether the alleged breaches occurred and decides if they are proved.

-If the Board decides that the parolee has breached their conditions, then the Board has a range of options:
+If the Board decides that the parolee has breached their conditions, the Board has the following range of options available to it:

 - Take no further action.

 - Give the offender a warning about the need to comply with the offender's parole obligations.

 - Give directions about the offender's supervision in the community.

 - Change the offender's parole obligations by imposing or amending an additional condition of the parole order.

 Parole is automatically cancelled if a parolee commits a further offence during the parole period that is punishable by imprisonment, even if the parolee was not sentenced to prison for that further offence.
 The cancellation will take effect for any further imprisonable offences that have been committed in the ACT, interstate or overseas.
 Cancellation is required even if the conviction is confirmed after the parole period finishes (sections 149-152 of the CSA Act).

 Published Annual Reports show that the trend is for a majority of parole breach matters to result in a formal warning.
 But a significant proportion result in cancellation, which requires the offender to serve the rest of their parole in prison unless they are granted parole again by the Board.